JMOriggi/Fine-Grained-Image-Classification-CNN/README.md

  - `trainlist.txt/vallist.txt/testlist.txt`: text file, each row contains image_name, image_id, category_id

 ## Supervised Image Classification Model
 2 versions for the classifier, one using pytorch the other using keras.
-Both version use a ResNet architecture, to test a transfer learning leveraging on Imagenet weights and also test the model trained from scratch.
+Both version use a ResNet architecture, to test a transfer learning model with Imagenet weights and also test a model trained from scratch.
 We follow a similar metric to the classification tasks of the ILSVRC.

 [Resnet paper link](git-docs/resnet.pdf)